-This procedure is used to report safety-related conditions to the Federal Pipeline and Hazardous Material Safety Administration (PHMSA) and any relevant State agency.
+This procedure is used to report safety-related conditions to the Federal

-X Regulated Transmiss ion Pipelines \times Regulated Gathering Pipelines (Type A) \boxtimes Regulated Gathering Pipelines (Type B)

-Regulated Distribution Pipelines Regulated LNG Facilities

-This following pipelines are not included-

-- Offshore gathering of gas in State waters upstream from the outlet flange of each facility where hydrocarbons are produced or where produced hydrocarbons are first separated, dehydrated, or otherwise processed, whichever facility is farther downstream; - Pipelines on the Outer Continental Shelf (OCS) that are produceroperated and cross into State waters without first connecting to a transporting operator's facility on the OCS, upstream (generally seaward) of the last valve on the last production facility on the OCS.
+Pipeline and Hazardous Material Safety Administration (PHMSA) and any relevant State agency.
+Applicability Regulated Transmission Pipelines Regulated Gathering Pipelines (Type A) Regulated Gathering Pipelines (Type B) Regulated Distribution Pipelines Regulated LNG Facilities This following pipelines are not included- Offshore gathering of gas in State waters upstream from the outlet flange of each facility where hydrocarbons are produced or where produced hydrocarbons are first separated, dehydrated, or otherwise processed, whichever facility is farther downstream; Pipelines on the Outer Continental Shelf (OCS) that are producer-operated and cross into State waters without first connecting to a transporting operator's facility on the OCS, upstream (generally seaward) of the last valve on the last production facility on the OCS.
 Safety equipment protecting PHMSA-regulated pipeline segments is not excluded.
-Producing operators for those pipeline segments upstream of the last valve of the last production facility on the OCS may petition the Administrator, or designee, for approval to operate under PHMSA regulations governing pipeline design, construction, operation, and maintenance under 49 CFR 190.9. - Pipelines on the Outer Continental Shelf upstream of the point at which operating responsibility transfers from a producing operator to a transporting operator; or - Onshore gathering of gas outside of the following areas: - An area within the limits of any incorporated or unincorporated city, town, or village. - Any designated residential or commercial area such as a subdivision, business or shopping center, or community development.

-As needed (Within 5 working days after determining the condition is safety-related, but not more than 10 days after discovering the condition-see "Time to Report" section of this procedure.)
+Producing operators for those pipeline segments upstream of the last valve of the last production facility on the OCS may petition the Administrator, or designee, for approval to operate under PHMSA regulations governing pipeline design, construction, operating responsibility transfers from a producing operator to a transporting operator; or Onshore gathering of gas outside of the following areas: An area within the limits of any incorporated or unincorporated city, town, or village.
+Any designated residential or commercial area such as a subdivision, business or shopping center, or community development.
+As needed (Within 5 working days after determining the condition is safety- related, but not more than 10 days after discovering the condition-see "Time to Report" section of this procedure.)
+Page 1 of 7 Revised: April 2020